xbyuan/tgg-site-optimisation/README.md

 * Move embedded JS into separate file
 * Migrate as much JS as possible to footer
 * Start using `require` and `dojo.require` to load required scripts on all pages (set these up to be configured for individual page types)
+* Embedded scripts are loaded whether they are required or not.
+Embedded scripts also use global scope

 ### Google Tag Manager